With a little prep work, answering salary expectation questions in an interview can be easy

-As you go on your interviews, you should expect to be asked about your salary expectations.
+As you go to interviews, you should expect to be asked about your salary expectations.
 Employers ask about salary to discover how much of a match exists between the money they'll be offering and a candidate's compensation expectations.
 The closer the match, the higher the probability that a company will feel good about extending an offer – and the better the odds the candidate will accept it.

-How to answer “What are your salary expectations?” in an interview
+“What are your salary expectations?”

 Research prior to your interview

-Remember that geography plays a large role in determining salary, and you want to base your answer on the job's specific location, not on a small town or large city that's hundreds of miles away from where you'll work.
+Remember that geography plays a large role in determining salary, so you want to base your answer on the job's specific location, not on a small town or large city that's hundreds of miles away from where you'll work.

-Understanding the value of your skills and experience will also help you determine your specific compensation requirements.
+Understanding the value of your skills and experience will also help you to determine your specific compensation requirements.
 The more experienced you are, the more you can potentially ask for.
 Finally, take into account other factors such as a change in commute, medical benefits, or company incentives that could affect your overall pay.

 State a range of pay, not a single number

 Come up with a pay range that's acceptable to you and – based on your fact-finding – also makes sense to your potential employer.
-For example:

-“My research shows that based on my experience and education, a fair range for this job in this area of the country looks to be between X and Y dollars.”
+“I understand that salary is much more than dollars and cents.
+Notwithstanding that, my research shows that based on my experience and education, a fair range for this job in this area of the country looks to be between X and Y dollars.”

 This leaves room for negotiation on both sides and doesn't back the employer into a corner.
 Based on the response you get, you'll know immediately if you're in the employer's salary ballpark or if some negotiating is needed.

-An important note: This is not the time to negotiate.
+An important note: this is not the time to negotiate.
 That comes later.
-Instead, answering this particular interview about salary expectations is about putting a reasonable and confident offer on the table that you can back up with evidence.
+Instead, answering this particular interview question about salary expectations is about putting a reasonable and confident offer on the table that you can back up with evidence.
 Done well, it lays a great foundation for any negotiations to come.